synopsys-sig/synopsys-security-scan-plugin/README.md

    Example:no_proxy="cern.ch,some.domain:8001,192.168.1.57"

 **Note:**  If proxy configuration require authentication and agent need to run behind the proxy, user need to pass parameter with authentication data like  `-auth user_name:password` while connecting agent to controller.
-- _Proxy with auth:_ users need to pass username and password for authentication.
+- Proxy with auth: Users need to pass username and password for authentication.
    Example: http://user:password@proxyIP:proxyPort/
-- _Proxy with no auth:_ users do not need to pass anything for authentication.
+- Proxy with no auth: Users do not need to pass anything for authentication.
   Example: http://proxyIP:proxyPort/

 For more details, you can visit the following link,